Diplomate of Oriental Medicine, NCCAOM, USA, 2009 – Present

 Teaching Specialization: Acupuncture and Herbology

-Dr. Tan has been a student of Traditional Chinese Medicine for more than seventeen (17) years; she has taught professionally for more than eleven (11) years, and has been a practitioner of acupuncture for more than six (6) years.
-She loves the culture of TCM and the “amazing magic therapeutic effect of acupuncture and moxibustion.”
-As a post graduate student for the doctorate degree, she majored in Acupuncture and Moxibustion at Shanghai Research Institute of Acupuncture & Moxibustion and served as Attending Physician of Acupuncture in the clinic She has also taught basic theory of TCM and the theory and application of acupuncture and moxibustion.
+Dr. Tan has taught professionally for more than eleven (11) years, and has been a practitioner of acupuncture for more than ten (10) years.
+She loves the culture of TCM and the “amazing therapeutic effect of acupuncture and moxibustion.”
+She specialized in Internal Medicine and Moxibustion and Tuina Science at Shanghai Research Institute of Acupuncture and Meridians and served as Attending Physician of Acupuncture and Moxibustion in the clinic.
+She has also taught basic theory of TCM and the theory and application of acupuncture and moxibustion.
 She is the author, principal and/or co-researcher of more than sixteen (16) published research articles and studies.
-Dr. Tan became a member of the core faculty of Texas Health and Science University in May of 2012.
+Dr. Tan is a welcome new member of the core faculty of Texas Health and Science University in May of 2012.

 Fellow, American College of Functional Neurology